 Light Reflection and Energy Efficiency: The metal used in the curved ceilings has reflective properties that help distribute natural and artificial light more evenly throughout the terminal.
 This not only improves visibility but also reduces the need for additional lighting fixtures, which can lead to lower energy consumption and operational costs.

-Structural Efficiency: From an engineering perspective, the curved ceilings contribute to the structural integrity of the airport.
+Structural Efficiency: From an engineering perspective, the curved ceiling panels contribute to the structural integrity of the airport.
 The arch-like shape distributes weight more evenly than flat surfaces, allowing for larger spans without the need for additional supports.
 This structural efficiency maximizes the usable space underneath, crucial for accommodating airport amenities and services.

 Overall, the curved ceilings at Hamburg Airport are not just a design element; they are a multifunctional feature that enhances the overall functionality and aesthetic of the airport, providing both practical benefits and a pleasant atmosphere for passengers.